DuncanCragg/OnexOS/README-App.md

  - if anyone wants to share something from their room, they simply grab its link and pin it to the kitchen pinboard
- - now if they change the message in their virtual bedroom, everyone in the kitchen can see that change too
+ - now if they change the text of something they shared from within their virtual bedroom, everyone in the kitchen can see that change too
  - drop in a link from your scrapbook of notes and photos to one of your mum's notes on the desk in her virtual study
  - pin a link in the middle of your virtual kitchen wall to one of your scrapbook photos
+ - keep a shopping list in the virtual kitchen that everyone can see when going out

 ### How does the 2D stuff work in 3D?